-All formal types, although more appropriate for regular services.
-Identifying the functions of paratransit facilities and stations.
-Local authorities/Authorities responsible for paratransit management and regulation, professional organisations.
-Financial investment: limited.
+Types of paratransit affected All formal types, although more appropriate for regular services.
+Prerequisites Identifying the functions of paratransit facilities and stations.
+Stakeholders Local authorities/Authorities responsible for paratransit management and regulation, professional organisations.
+Level of investment Financial investment: limited.
 Human investment: moderate; technical and consultation team.
-Moderate.
-This measure is implemented each time a new site is identified or when users or the parties responsible for managing a site express a need.
+Level of importance Moderate.
+What to watch out for This measure is implemented each time a new site is identified or when users or the parties responsible for managing a site express a need.
 Paratransit facilities may be a breeding ground for unregulated and undesirable money-making practices by third parties (access controls, commercialisation of sites, etc.).
 It is therefore important that the management systems put in place account for all existing practices, and that the managing organisations are able to control them.
-Recurring.
-A coherent regulatory framework.
+Timing Recurring.
+Assessment criteria A coherent regulatory framework.
 Applicability of the regulatory framework.